Kkasuga904/Gate/README.md

 Gate is designed for environments where **AI must not execute actions autonomously** without explicit policy or human approval.

+## Ecosystem
+Gate is a standardized control plane.
+For specific implementations, see:
+- **[RiskGuard](https://github.com/Kkasuga904/RiskGuard)**: The core policy and risk evaluation engine.
+- **[WinOps-Guard](https://github.com/Kkasuga904/WinOps-Guard)**: A reference implementation for secure Windows infrastructure operations.

 ## Core concept

 AI can propose actions.
 Humans (or policies) decide.
 Gate executes only after approval.